-This rebranding got relatively high praise around the web: tweets about the logo were uniformly (ha! get it?) positive, and the logo design blog Brand New saw mostly positive reactions.
+This rebranding got relatively high praise around the web: tweets about the logo were uniformly (ha!) positive, and the logo design blog Brand New saw mostly positive reactions.

-At least from where I’m standing, this logo is pretty damn far off the mark.
+At least from where I’m standing, this logo is pretty far off the mark.

 Let’s first talk about the technical execution.